Please refer to the Graduate Manual (updated July 2020)

-The examination is an oral one and encompasses the following areas: 1) Linear Optimization, 2) Probability, 3) Statistics & Data Analysis, 4) Manufacturing Systems & Basic Industrial Engineering, and 5) either Stochastic Processes or Micro & Nanomanufacturing A student will be admitted to PhD candidacy only after he/she has passed the preliminary examination.
+The examination is an oral one and encompasses the following areas: 1) Linear Optimization, 2) Stochastic Processes, 3) Statistics & Data Analysis, 4) Manufacturing Systems.
+Students focused on manufacturing are also tested on fundamentals of Micro & Nanomanufacturing.
+A student will be admitted to PhD candidacy only after he/she has passed the preliminary examination.
 The examination allows the department to assess the student's academic preparation, breadth of knowledge, and potential to study and conduct research at the doctoral level.
 After passing the qualifying examination, the doctoral candidate is expected to choose the area in which he/she will write his/her dissertation and is required to identify an advisor who will guide the dissertation.
 The doctoral student is expected to specialize in one of the department's areas of concentration and take whatever additional courses are required to prepare for the PhD comprehensive examination and the student's dissertation (including advanced courses that are targeted primarily at doctoral students).
 After sufficient progress has been made in his or her research, the student, under the guidance of the advisor is expected, to appoint a committee consisting of a minimum of four members of the graduate faculty at least two of whom should be from the Industrial Engineering department and at least one of whom should be from outside the department.
 This committee will then administer the following three examinations to the student:

 The purpose of this examination (which is normally taken at the end of the student's second year) is to test the student's acquisition of depth and breadth in the area of specialization, and the ability to use research methods in his or her major area of interest.
 It is also used to identify any deficiencies in the student's background and suggest remedial work, and to test his or her ability to prepare an acceptable dissertation.
 For this exam the student is required to write a high quality research paper, which is reviewed by two faculty members neither of whom is the student's advisor.